-Horse racing aside, laying can be a fruitful way of winning money in other sports such as football and golf.
+Horse racing aside, laying can be a good way to win money in other sports such as football and golf.
 In football, there are, of course, a smaller amount of outcomes and unless there is a strong favourite – the kind that you might see in an FA Cup game – the odds of a lay bet will probably not be that appealing.
-However, it is definitely worth fishing around the exchange markets on Betfair Sports, because there are usually many options.
+However, it is definitely worth examining the exchange markets on Betfair Sports, because there are usually many options.

 Perhaps the one drawback of a lay bet is that there are limited opportunities to use it.
 The lay bet is usually only provided for certain markets, and these are often win/lose.
 Don’t let it put you off though, as there is value to be found in this useful strategy.
 Be sure to visit Betfair Sports today to see how you can fare laying with a betting exchange.